-4.0 WOOD-TO-STEEL CONVERSION
+4.1 WOOD-TO-STEEL CONVERSION

-4.0.0 Pole Installation
+4.1.0 Pole Installation

-Along each of the five 69 kV power lines and six 12 kV distribution lines, SDG&E would remove existing wood poles and replace them with weathered-steel poles at an approximately one-to-one ratio.
+Along each of the five 69 kV power lines and six 12 kV distribution lines, SDG&E would remove existing wood poles and replace them with reddish-brown, weathered-steel poles at an approximately one-to-one ratio.
 The steel poles would typically be placed in line with the existing conductors and within eight feet of the existing wood poles, except where sensitive resources were identified and avoided during preliminary design.
 As part of its design activities, SDG&E incorporated known data regarding cultural, biological, hydrological, and other sensitive resources in determining potential pole relocations.
 Where possible, SDG&E has identified replacement pole locations to avoid these areas.

-SDG&E would use tangent poles when the pole alignment continues in a generally straight line, and angle poles when the run of poles changes direction.2 As part of the Proposed Action, approximately 378 poles would be installed within the CNF-approximately 266 tangent poles and 112 angle poles-to support the 69 kV power lines with an average conductor span length of approximately 400 feet.
-Similarly, approximately 508 poles would be installed within the CNF-approximately 352 tangent poles, 151 angle poles, and five riser poles-to support the 12 kV distribution lines with an average span length of approximately 230 feet.
+SDG&E would use tangent poles when the pole alignment continues in a generally straight line, and angle poles when the run of poles changes direction.
+As part of the Proposed Action, approximately 378 poles would be installed within the CNF-approximately 266 tangent poles and 112 angle poles-to support approximately 28.6 miles of 69 kV power lines with an average conductor span length of approximately 400 feet.
+Similarly, approximately 498 poles would be installed within the CNF-approximately 342 tangent poles, 151 angle poles, and five riser poles-to support approximately 20.6 miles of 12 kV distribution lines with an average span length of approximately 230 feet.